nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 - If you have a license key for Nuxeo CC Connector (provided to you by your Nuxeo Admin), click “Yes” to activate now, or click “No” to activate later.

-If you have questions related to licensing, contact your Nuxeo Admin or contact Nuxeo at contact@nxueo.com.
+If you have questions related to licensing, contact your Nuxeo Admin, your Nuxeo sales representative or contact Nuxeo at contact@nxueo.com.

 ## Using the Nuxeo CC Connector